Ian Happ Preview, Player Props: Cubs vs. Brewers

 Ian Happ At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 100th, his on-base percentage ranks 26th, and he is 83rd in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 100th in batting average, 25th in on-base percentage, and 81st in slugging.

-- In 63.7% of his 157 games this season, Happ has picked up at least one hit.
-He's also had 35 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.